rwema3/Container-interop/docs/ContainerInterface-meta.md

 It has been judged that such methods do not belong in the interface described here because it is out of its scope (see the "Goal" section).

+As a result, the `ContainerInterface` contains two methods:

+- `get()`, returning anything, with one mandatory string parameter.
+Should throw an exception if the entry is not found.
+- `has()`, returning a boolean, with one mandatory string parameter.